particle-iot/docs/src/content/reference/device-os/firmware.md

 - `EEXIST`: Directory already exists, or there is file that already exists with that name.
 - `ENOSPC`: No space left on the file system to create a directory.

+The example code creates a directory if it does not already exists.
+It takes care of several things:

+- If there is a file with the same name as the directory, it deletes the file.
+- If the directory exists, it does not try to create it.
+- If the directory does not exist, it will be created.
+- It will only create the last directory in the path - it does not create a hierarchy of directories!

 ### File System rmdir